Post-presidency of Jimmy Carter: Palestine: Peace Not Apartheid

 In a 2007 speech to Brandeis University, Carter stated: "I have spent a great deal of my adult life trying to bring peace to Israel and its neighbors, based on justice and righteousness for the Palestinians.
 These are the underlying purposes of my new book."

 In his book Palestine: Peace Not Apartheid, published in November 2006, Carter states:

 He declares that Israel's current policies in the Palestinian territories constitute "a system of apartheid, with two peoples occupying the same land, but completely separated from each other, with Israelis totally dominant and suppressing violence by depriving Palestinians of their basic human rights."
 In an Op-Ed titled "Speaking Frankly about Israel and Palestine," published in the Los Angeles Times and other newspapers, Carter states:

 While some – such as a former Special Rapporteur for both the United Nations Commission on Human Rights and the International Law Commission, as well as a member of the Israeli Knesset – have praised Carter for speaking frankly about Palestinians in Israeli occupied lands, others – including the envoy to the Middle East under Clinton, as well as the first director of the Carter Center – have accused him of anti-Israeli bias.
 Specifically, these critics have alleged significant factual errors, omissions and misstatements in the book.

 The 2007 documentary film, Man from Plains, follows President Carter during his tour for the controversial book and other humanitarian efforts.

 In December 2009, Carter apologized for any words or deeds that may have upset the Jewish community in an open letter meant to improve an often tense relationship.
 He said he was offering an Al Het, a prayer said on Yom Kippur, the Jewish Day of Atonement.

-Involvement with Bank of Credit and Commerce International

-After Carter left the presidency, his interest in the developing countries led him to having a close relationship with Agha Hasan Abedi, the founder of Bank of Credit and Commerce International (BCCI).
-Abedi was a Pakistani, whose bank had offices and business in a large number of developing countries.
-He was introduced to Carter in 1982 by Bert Lance, one of Carter's closest friends.
-(Unknown to Carter, BCCI had secretly purchased an interest in 1978 in National Bank of Georgia, which had previously been run by Lance and had made loans to Carter's peanut business.)
-Abedi made generous donations to the Carter Center and the Global 2000 Project.

-Abedi traveled with Carter to at least seven countries in connection with Carter's charitable activities.
-Jimmy Carter often advocated that BCCI was unique of all the banks that he had seen.
-However, it is argued that the main purpose of Abedi's association with Carter was not charitable activities, but to enhance BCCI's influence, in order to open more offices and develop more business.
-In 1991, BCCI was seized by regulators, amid allegations of criminal activities, including illegally having control of several U.S. banks.